ahstat/ahstat.github.io/_posts/2018-03-11-RNN-Keras-time-series.md

 *Fig. 7. b.
 Series after cut with $$\text{batch_size} = 1$$ and $$T_{\text{after_cut}} = 7$$*

 The tricky case is when $$\text{batch_size} | N$$ and $$\text{batch_size} \not \in \lbrace 1, N \rbrace$$.
-In that case, we present a batch series in a lineup, and reset states after batch series.
+In that case, we present a cut batch series in a lineup, and reset states after a complete batch series.
 This is illustrated in Fig. 8.
 In the companion source code,
 cut is done with `stateful_cut` function,